love-your-parens/innit/README.md

 *Innit* attempts to be reasonably thorough, yet with no formal standards to follow - much is based on assumptions and real-life use-cases.
 It currently supports:

 - sections
-- comments and inline comments
+- comments, inline comments
+- escaped comment-signs
 - quoting to preserve whitespace
 - multi-line keys & values